miquelladeboer/dataflowdiagnostics/all_dataflow_templates.md

 Save dataflow meta-data
 * When a dataflow refresh completes, save meta-data to Dataverse Table
+* When a dataflow refresh completes, save meta-data to Exel online
-* When a dataflow refresh completes, save meta-date to
+* When a dataflow refresh completes, save meta-data to Power BI Streaming dataset

 ## Notifications
 ### Use Case